Chesapeake Clean Water Blueprint

 Apathy, finger-pointing, anti-Bay legislation and lawsuits, powerful interest groups, and a bad economy all threaten to derail the collaborative local/state/federal Bay cleanup.
 Yet most experts consider this the Chesapeake Bay's best, and perhaps last, chance for real restoration.
 The problems have been identified; we have the know-how and tools to fix them; and the benefits of a restored Chesapeake Bay manifestly outweigh cleanup costs.
 If we work together to make the pollution limits work, many scientists believe the Chesapeake Bay will reach a tipping point when improvements outpace pollution and the Bay rebounds exponentially.

 Pennsylvania has been a partner in the effort to restore the bay since the early 1980s.
-During that time, notable progress has been made in improving many local streams and reducing pollution that flows from the Commonwealth's rivers and streams into the Bay.
-Although precise estimates vary, the lion's share of pollution reductions have come from improved agricultural practices and, more recently, the updating of sewage treatment plant technologies.
+During that time, progress has been made in improving many local streams and reducing pollution that flows from the Commonwealth's rivers and streams into the Bay.

-Still, about 18,000 miles of streams and rivers in Pennsylvania and most of the Chesapeake Bay remain polluted from the legacy of coal mining, dirty water running off streets, parking lots, lawns, and farms, from poorly treated wastewater, air pollution, and other sources.
+Nonetheless, roughly 19,000 miles of streams and rivers in Pennsylvania remain polluted from the legacy of coal mining, dirty water running off streets, parking lots, lawns, and farms, from poorly treated wastewater, air pollution, and other sources.
 Much work remains to be done.

 In early 2011, EPA approved Pennsylvania's "Phase I" WIP dated January 11, 2011.
 Upon review, however, EPA cited several deficiencies in Pennsylvania's Phase I WIP that resulted in EPA proposing "backstops" to assure pollutant reductions in the plan would be achieved.